lmc2179/explain-scikit-learn/README.md

 The main algorithm used by this tool is an implementation of the classification explanation method described by:
   [Erik Strumbelj and Igor Kononenko, "An Efficient Explanation of Individual Classifications using Game Theory", Journal of Machine Learning Research.](http://lkm.fri.uni-lj.si/xaigor/slo/pedagosko/dr-ui/jmlr-strumbelj-kononenko.pdf)

-## The `regression_diagnostic` module: check regression algorithm assumptions on your data
+## 2) The `regression_diagnostic` module: check the assumptions of linear regression for your dataset

 The `regression_diagnostic` module